AbdouTlili/flexric-mec/README.md

 selecting it at ccmake .. from the build directory

 ## Research Paper
-If you want to know more about FlexRIC and its architecture, you can find more details at:
+If you want to know more about FlexRIC and its original architecture, you can find more details at:

 Robert Schmidt, Mikel Irazabal, and Navid Nikaein.
 2021.
 FlexRIC: an SDK for next-generation SD-RANs.
 In Proceedings of the 17th International Conference on emerging Networking EXperiments and Technologies (CoNEXT '21).
 Association for Computing Machinery, New York, NY, USA, 411–425.
 DOI:https://doi.org/10.1145/3485983.3494870